icon-bg

 Network IP scanner

-The scanner in Total Network Inventory is an essential instrument that makes it very easy to identify the available devices within a user’s LAN.
-All of the data is retrieved automatically and contains detailed information about the devices found on the user’s local area network.
-The IP device scanner lets you handle several crucial tasks simultaneously.
+The scanner in Total Network Inventory is an essential tool that makes it easy to identify all available devices within a local network.
+All data is collected automatically and includes detailed information about the devices discovered on the LAN.
+The IP device scanner allows you to perform several key tasks simultaneously.

-The IP scanner is very flexible and has multiple baseline features in addition to an intuitive interface, easily customizable settings, and high operation speed.
+The IP scanner is highly flexible and offers a wide range of core features, along with an intuitive interface, easily customizable settings, and high performance.

 One of the core features of any IP scanning software is its security-oriented ability.
-It provides detailed information about all of the devices connected to user networks and about the open ports on those devices.
-You can check whether a particular device is harmful or 100% safe for the network.
-LAN IP scanners enable you to track all devices and eliminate any suspicious elements that can be harmful for the network and database security.
+It provides detailed information about all devices connected to the network, as well as the open ports on those devices.
+This allows you to assess whether a particular device poses a potential risk or is safe to operate within the network.
+LAN IP scanners help you track all connected devices and identify suspicious elements that could threaten network or data security.

 Network client scanner